Orlando Social Security Disability Attorney

 Florida Elder Law FAQs

-Your questions answered by an experienced elder law attorney dedicated to serving seniors throughout Maitland and Orlando, Florida
+Your questions are answered by an experienced elder law attorney dedicated to serving seniors throughout Maitland and Orlando, Florida

-Whether looking for answers for yourself, a spouse or a parent with elder law needs, you’ve come to the right place.
+Whether looking for answers for yourself, a spouse, or a parent with elder law needs, you’ve come to the right place.
 Florida elder law attorney Shea Fugate is dedicated to helping seniors plan for the future and deal with present needs to make the most of their years with their families and for themselves.
 Read on for answers to commonly asked questions, and contact the Law Offices of Shea A. Fugate, P.A. if you have other questions or need immediate assistance with an elder law matter in Maitland or Orlando.

 I’m remarried and want my spouse to be cared for after I’m gone, but I also want to ensure my children from my first marriage are looked after.
 What are my options?